 - a.
 Degrees and Credentials: Have a Master's degree from a program accredited by the American Library Association or be within one semester of completing the degree. - b.
 Relevant Job/Library Experience: Offer evidence of potential for effective academic librarianship by means of documented evaluations and, in the case of research and subject specialist librarians, a demonstration of teaching skills. - c.
 Scholarship: Show evidence of potential for scholarship.
-This evidence may include enrollment in a program of study leading to a terminal degree - d.
+This evidence may include enrollment in a program of study leading to a terminal degree. - d.
 Service: Demonstrate the potential to work collegially on tasks related to the faculty role in university governance, including committee tasks; to work collaboratively on projects and tasks related to the department or program of appointment.

 - a.
 Academic Librarianship: Plan, manage, and administer projects and/or prepare instruction and provide research assistance.
 Use strategies that reflect sound and current scholarship in academic librarianship and that are designed to enhance student success and/or faculty pedagogy and scholarship.
-See 3.1.4 for full description of academic librarianship responsibilities. - b.
+See 3.1.6 for full description of academic librarianship responsibilities. - b.
 Scholarship: Participate in scholarly or creative activities designed to enhance expertise and effectiveness in one's academic discipline and teaching areas.
-See 3.1.4.1 and Appendix A for a full description of scholarship and scholarly or creative activities - c.
+See 3.1.4 and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
 Service: Engage with students outside the classroom through student-focused activities.
 Participate in department, school, college, and/or university committee service and departmental tasks as requested.
-See 3.1.5 for full description of service responsibilities.
+See 3.1.5 for full description of service responsibilities. - d.
+Cultivate professionalism consistent with the general criteria for faculty evaluation found in Section 3 of this Handbook.